Why Am I the Scapegoat in My Family?

 • understanding unconscious loyalties

-• seeing the scapegoat's role within the larger system
+• seeing the scapegoat's role within the larger family system

 • greater self-acceptance